I hope this message finds each and every one of you doing well.

 Pilot Plant and Facility Updates:

-- Corn Fractionation – Early Site Preparation: Bids for the Early Site Preparation Work were received.
-Next Step will be SIU BOT approval at the December 9th board meeting.
+Corn Fractionation - Early Site Preparation: Bids for the Early Site Preparation Work were received.
+Next Step will be SIU BOT approval at the December 9

 Outreach and Community Activities